Our Open Futures Bursaries

 You'll need to download and complete our bursary application form, and return it to our Student Fees team.
 Their contact details are on the application form.

-Applications open 18 March 2020 and close midnight 18 September 2020.
-We won’t accept any applications after this date.
+Applications are open, as of 14 June 2021, and close midnight 30 November 2021.
+We won't accept any applications after this date.

 Make sure you complete the application in full and include all the evidence required – applications without supporting evidence won't be considered.